Reading Buses

-Reading Buses is a bus operator serving the towns of Reading, Bracknell, Newbury, Slough, Windsor, Maidenhead, Wokingham and the surrounding areas in the counties of Berkshire, Oxfordshire, and Hampshire, England, as well as parts of Greater London.
-The operating company is officially known as Reading Transport Limited, and is owned by Reading Borough Council.
+Reading Transport Limited, trading as Reading Buses, is an English municipal bus operator owned by Reading Borough Council, serving the towns of Reading, Bracknell, Newbury, Slough, Windsor, Maidenhead, Wokingham and the surrounding areas in the counties of Berkshire, Oxfordshire, Surrey and Hampshire, as well as parts of Greater London.

 History

 Horse tram era

 The origins of Reading Transport can be traced back to the 19th century, when the privately owned Reading Tramways Company (part of the Imperial Tramways Company) was formed.
 The company was authorised to construct and operate a horse tram route on an east–west alignment from Oxford Road through Broad Street in the town centre to Cemetery Junction.
 This route formed the core of what became known as the main line of the tram and trolleybus network.

 Construction started in January 1879, with the entire line open by May.
 A fleet of six single-decked cars were initially used, with 31 horses, providing a 20-minute frequency.
 The cars operated from a depot on the south side of the Oxford Road, immediately to the east of Reading West railway station.
 By the 1890s the whole fleet had been replaced by double-decked cars operating at a 10-minute frequency.
 The company made several proposals to add routes and electrify the system, but none of these were implemented, and in 1899 the borough corporation decided to purchase the system.

 The purchase deal was completed on 31 October 1901, and Reading Corporation Tramways came into being.
 The corporation set out about first extending, and then electrifying the system.
 The extensions were completed by December 1902, and the last horse cars ran in July of the following year.